ananyanarang-code404/mastery-service/WRITEUP.md

 One limitation is that the score does not have any time-based decay.
 So if a student reaches a high score and then stops practicing, the score will still remain high.
 If I had more time, I would add a decay mechanism for skills that have not been practiced for some time.

-2. The flaky AI dependency
+## 2. The flaky AI dependency

+How does your `/attempts` endpoint behave when `get_ai_feedback` is slow?
+When it raises `AIFeedbackError`?
+What would a student actually see in each case?

 I treated the attempt and mastery update as the important part, and the AI feedback as an additional feature.